SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 Orden (talked about in Chapter 1: The Basics) is a fantasy world.
 It works on principles similar to those many people throughout history believed governed the real world.
 "I dunno, a god did it probably."

-Humans, elves, orcs, dwarves, dragons, all have creator gods—the Elder Gods, four of whom made the world for some reason.
+Humans, elves, orcs, dwarves, dragons, all have creator gods-the Elder Gods, four of whom made the world for some reason.
 Maybe they were bored.

 The fashion among those gods for creating new, intelligent, species petered out after the orcs.
 Once humans came along and invented war, it stopped being fun.